MrsBlooGhost/backend/RB120-129/Review/misc_exercises.md

 end
 ```

 When we use the syntax `class Foo::Bar`, we are defining a new class `Bar` inside the `Foo` module.
 However, this doesn't automatically give the new `Bar` class access to the constants defined in the `Foo` module.
-In order to give the new `Bar` class acess to the constants defined in the `Foo` module, we would have to `include` the module in the `Bar` class definition.
+In order to give the new `Bar` class access to the constants defined in the `Foo` module, we would have to `include` the module in the `Bar` class definition.